TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 :file:`var/cache/`
 ~~~~~~~~~~~~~~~~~~~

-Composer-based installations only.
-This directory contains internal files needed
-for the cache.
+This directory contains internal files needed for the cache.

 .. _directory-var-labels:

 :file:`var/labels/`
 ~~~~~~~~~~~~~~~~~~~

-Composer-based installations only.
 The directory :file:`var/labels/` is for extension localizations.
 It contains all downloaded translation files.

 This path can be retrieved from the Environment API, see